Travel Diaries: The DeBruce (Catskills)

 Sometimes escaping New York City is a breath of fresh air.
-Before air travel was affordable and air conditioning was standard, the Catskills were a popular weekend getaway for NYC residents for exactly that reason.
-The region experienced decline in the 70’s and 80’s but has more recently seen a revival of sorts with new boutique hotels and restaurants popping up throughout the region.
+Before air travel was affordable and air conditioning was standard, the Catskills were a popular weekend getaway from NYC.
+The area experienced decline in the 70’s and 80’s but more recently has seen a revival of sorts with new boutique hotels and restaurants popping up throughout the region.

 Enter Foster Supply Hospitality, a group of small independent hotels and restaurants run by Sims and Kirsten Foster, who are as passionate about hospitality as they are about the Catskills.
 For our trip we decided to check out their premiere property, the DeBruce, in Livingston Manor, NY (about two hours from NYC).

 The DeBruce property spans several hundred acres with the Willowemoc River (known for its fly-fishing) running through the heart of it.
 Beyond the river are several miles of marked hiking trails for exploring.
 For the less-outdoorsy, you can still enjoy the mountain and river views while lounging at the hotel pool or in an Adirondack chair at the fire pit.
 In the colder weather, guests can borrow snow shoes to explore or just cozy-up at one of the indoor fireplaces.

 The DeBruce also offers a Saturday morning yoga class, spa appointments and other unique experiences like accompanying the in-house chef on his “daily foraging excursion” on the property (where you can get a sneak-peak of what’s on the dinner menu).